ayltai/ayltai.github.io/_posts/2025-01-31-kubernetes-a-powerful-tool-but-not-always-the-right-one.md

 layout     : post
 author     : Alan Tai
 date       : 2025-01-31
-title      : "Kubernetes: A powerful tool, but not always the right one" image      : posts/2025/01/31/anne-nygard-yYRAvcPrWms-unsplash.jpg categories : Kubernetes, Architecture
+title      : Kubernetes: A powerful tool, but not always the right one image      : posts/2025/01/31/anne-nygard-yYRAvcPrWms-unsplash.jpg categories : Kubernetes
 ---
 Kubernetes - the name echoes through the halls of discussions on modern software architecture.
 It's become synonymous with scalability, resilience, and modernisation.
 It's a powerful tool, no doubt, and a de facto standard in many backend systems.
 But like any powerful tool, it's crucial to understand its purpose and, more importantly, its limitations.
 Kubernetes is an *architectural decision*, not just a deployment choice, and deserves careful consideration.